ccardea/osy-site/yoga/niyama.md

 - *aśuddhi-kṣayat* = the diminishing of impurity
 - *tapasaḥ* = from austerity

-From austerity, [he gains] perfection of the body and the senses and diminishing of impurity.
+From austerity, [he gains] perfection of the body and the senses and the diminishing of impurity.

 What kinds of austerity bring about perfection of the body and the senses?
 Surely not things like fasting, subjecting oneself to extremes of hot and cold, etc. One good example is getting up early in the morning to practice yoga.

-### *Svādhyāya* - Study of Scriptures, Chanting of Mantras
+### *Svādhyāya* - Chanting of Mantras

 #### Sutra 2.44
 *Svādhyayād-iṣṭa-devatā-samprayogaḥ*